Copper Demand with Renewable Energy Increasing

 Copper Production

-Copper production has increased from 15 million tonnes in 2000 to 25 million tonnes by 2020, and Chile accounts for a quarter of reserves.
+Copper production has increased from 15 million tonnes in 2000 to 25 million tonnes by 2020, and Chile accounts for a quarter of the reserves.

 Country2018 (Metric Tons) 2017